SofaKingAndroid/device_htc_evita/README.md

     Source should be downloaded and you should be all set to build now!
 Now onto building...

-9. Run these commands, one after another:
+9. Run these commands, one after another from the root of the AOKP Source:

     <pre>. build/envsetup.sh
     brunch evita</pre>